vbaddam/BlackJack/README.md

 ### run the experiment
 * ``sh run.sh``

-  Run this file in the termial to acces to the recursive algorithm of BlackJack game
+  Run this command in the termial to acces to the recursive algorithm of BlackJack game

 * ``sh run_rlt.sh``

-  Run this file in the termial for top-down approach DP problem.
+  Run this command in the termial for top-down approach DP problem.

 * ``sh run_rlb.sh``

-  Run this file in the termial for Bottom-up approach DP problem.
+  Run this command in the termial for Bottom-up approach DP problem.